-Before we can understand DIDs, it helps to compare them with current identity systems.
-Email addresses and social network IDs are human-friendly aliases for collaboration but are now overloaded to serve as the control points for data access across many scenarios beyond collaboration.
-This creates a potential problem, because access to these IDs can be removed at any time by external parties.
+Before we can understand DIDs, it helps to compare them with other identity systems.
+Email addresses and social network IDs are human-friendly aliases that for collaboration but are now overloaded to serve as the control points for data access across many scenarios beyond collaboration.
+This creates a potential problem, because access to these IDs could be removed at any time.

 Decentralized Identifiers (DIDs) are different.
-DIDs are user-generated, self-owned, globally unique identifiers rooted in decentralized systems like ION.
+DIDs are user-generated, self-owned, globally unique identifiers rooted in decentralized systems trust systems.
 They possess unique characteristics, like greater assurance of immutability, censorship resistance, and tamper evasiveness.
 These attributes are critical for any ID system intended to provide self-ownership and user control.

 Microsoft’s verifiable credential solution uses decentralized credentials (DIDs) to cryptographically sign as proof that a relying party (verifier) is attesting to information proving they are the owners of a verifiable credential.
 A basic understanding of DIDs is recommended for anyone creating a verifiable credential solution based on the Microsoft offering.

 We use IDs in our daily lives.
 We have drivers licenses that we use as evidence of our ability to operate a car.
 Universities issue diplomas that prove we attained a level of education.
 We use passports to prove who we are to authorities as we arrive to other countries/regions.
 The data model describes how we could handle these types of scenarios when working over the internet but in a secure manner that respects users' privacy.
 You can get additional information in The Verifiable Credentials Data Model 1.0.